SenkaWolf/Discord-Bot-Website-Template/README.md

 These pages get included on the index and command page.
 This allows you to update one file and all pages will reflect the change.
 * To edit the header go to `includes/header.php` - Contains meta tags, favicon, CSS and Scripts. _Specific page related CSS files or title meta tags are excluded from this file._
-* To edit the navbar go to `includes/navbar-index.php` - Contains navbar and should **only be included on the index**.
+* To edit the index navbar go to `includes/navbar-index.php` - Contains navbar and should **only be included on the index**.
-* To edit the navbar go to `includes/navbar-pages.php` - Contains navbar and should be used on all pages **except the index**.
+* To edit any other navbar go to `includes/navbar-pages.php` - Contains navbar and should be used on all pages **except the index**.
 * To edit the footer go to `includes/footer.php` - Contains all code for the footer....
-* To edit the footer go to `includes/javascript.php` - Contains all the mandatory javascript code. _Specific page related javascript code are excluded from this file._
+* To edit any javascript includes go to `includes/javascript.php` - Contains all the mandatory javascript code. _Specific page related javascript code are excluded from this file._

 If you want to change the websites accent colours then edit the following sections within `assets/css/style.css`
 ```CSS